caleb-sideras/gox-starter/src/pages/docs/_markdown/routing.md

 # Routing Fundamentals

 The skeleton of every application is routing.
-This page will introduce you to the fundamental concepts of routing for the web and how to handle routing in Gox.
+This page will introduce you to the fundamental concepts of routing in __GoX__.

 ## Folder Structure